davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 This article uses the term "organize" rather than "refactor" because the former term is more unique to natural language notes.
 It also prefers "organize" because that's what we'd use colloquially to describe what we're doing; you wouldn't tell anyone e.g. you were going to go refactor your notes.

+% See backprop-?.md documents for how important it is to organize your mental model in documents.